xambaoms/lab/Network/routeserver-transit-er-gw/README.md

 4. Click Accept.

-After a few minutes, the BGP peering is established.
+After a few minutes, the BGP peering will be established.
 You can verify it in the same connection details screen on the ECX portal.

 You can also verify connectivity on the AWS side.
 In Cloud Shell, run: